Grantley Hall: The Aykroyd family

-Sir William Henry Aykroyd (1865–1947) was a woollen carpet manufacturer.
+Sir William Henry Aykroyd was a woollen carpet manufacturer.
 He entered the family business soon after leaving school and eventually became the chairman.
-In 1890 he married Emma Louisa Hammond (1867–1946) daughter of Ezra Waugh Hammond of Horton Hall, Bradford.
+In 1890 he married Emma Louisa Hammond, daughter of Ezra Waugh Hammond of Horton Hall, Bradford.
 The couple had three sons and one daughter.

 The Aykroyd family continued to develop the garden and often opened it to the public.
 A newspaper of 1937 contained a detailed description of the grounds.
 Some of the report is as follows.

-"An air of immense well-being characterises the extensive grounds which surround Grantley Hall, the home of Sir William Aykroyd.
-The timber is well cared for; the lawns smooth, level, unmarred by weeds; the rock garden is full of rare and beautiful plants and even the Golden Orfe in its pools have an exceptionally sleek and prosperous look."
+An air of immense well-being characterises the extensive grounds which surround Grantley Hall, the home of Sir William Aykroyd.
+The timber is well cared for; the lawns smooth, level, unmarred by weeds; the rock garden is full of rare and beautiful plants and even the Golden Orfe in its pools have an exceptionally sleek and prosperous look.

 Sir William and Lady Emma were personal friends of the Royal Family.
 In 1937 Queen Mary stayed at Grantley Hall accompanied by her daughter Princess Mary and her son in law Lord Harewood.
 The visit was widely reported in the newspapers and one of these reports is shown.

 During the Second World War, Grantley Hall was used as a convalescence home for injured soldiers.
 A hospital supply depot was formed in the Cathedral Hall in Ripon and Lady Aykroyd was the chairman.

 Sir William died in 1947 and Grantley Hall was sold to the West Riding County Council who ran the Hall as an adult training centre.

-The current owner bought the house in 2015.
+Hotel

+The current owner bought the house in 2015 and opened Grantley Hall as a "luxury hotel and wellness retreat" in July 2019.
+It was named the "Best Countryside Hotel in the UK" and "Best Service in the UK" by Conde Nast in 2023.